Oversight Board

 The Oversight Board has three working committees that meet regularly to gather and deliberate information for strong decision-making: Outreach, Technical Assistance & Communication; Performance Measurement; and Site Selection & Monitoring.

-Latoya Hughes was appointed as the Acting Director of the Illinois Department of Corrections in April 2023.
+Latoya Hughes was appointed as the Acting Director of the Illinois Department of Corrections in April 2023 and confirmed as Director in October 2025.
 Ms. Hughes is a graduate of the University of Illinois College of Law and is an experienced trial attorney.
 Prior to serving at the Illinois Department of Corrections as the Acting Director, Ms. Hughes served as the Chief of Staff and Chief Inspector for the Department.

 Delrice Adams is a social service and public health administrator with over 25 years’ experience in management of non-profits and local government agencies.
 Her areas of expertise include criminal justice, violence prevention and racial equity.
 Ms. Adams has a wealth of experience in grant administration, program development, community and stakeholder engagement, and policy and planning implementation.
 Ms. Adams has been appointed as the Executive Director of the Illinois Criminal Justice Information Authority (ICJIA), nominated by Governor J.B.
 Pritzker and confirmed by the Illinois Senate.